Vexera/documentation/docs/Admin.md

 ## Cleaning messages without punishing

 To clean messages in a channel **without punishing** a user, like the softban does, you can use `+clean`.
 Using it is pretty simple.<br/>
-To clean messages by a *specific user* in a channel, you use `+clean [Amount] [ID/Mention]`.
+To clean messages by a *specific user* in a channel, you use `+clean [Amount] [User]`.
 If you want to clear messages by any user just leave out the User argument.

 ## Forcing a user to leave a voice channel